Are you ready to lead the Economic Security Initiative in your community? This toolkit offers the help you need to succeed!

 Step 3: Get Resources You Can Use

-Find additional ESI resources to help you succeed, including templates and tools that other organizations have used effectively in our Resource Library.
+Find additional ESI resources (search “economic security initiative”) to help you succeed, including templates and tools that other organizations have used effectively in our Resource Library.